* Coaster Enthusiasts of Canada *

 AMUSEMENTS

-Interestingly, in the 1940s and 50s when the permanent outdoor amusement business began to grow again in many areas, some carnival operators brought that trend full circle by buying, starting, or becoming allied with permanent parks & exhibitions.
+Interestingly, in the 1940s and 50s when the permanent outdoor amusement business began to grow again in many areas, some carnival operators brought that trend full circle by buying, starting, or becoming allied with permanent parks and exhibitions.
 They would often supply midways for such ventures.
-Patty Conklin is best known for this as he acquired the Canadian National Exhibition midway contract over 75 years ago and his descendants still run it today.
+Patty Conklin is best known for this as he acquired the Canadian National Exhibition midway contract almost 75 years ago and his descendants still run it today.
 Conklin also was part owner of Montreal's Belmont Park and often premiered new rides there.
 In Vancouver, West Coast Amusements bolstered the Happyland midway during the exhibition running.
 Some other examples of carnival-allied parks were Nova Scotia's Greenhill Lookoff and Rendezvous Park in Winnipeg.

 Today, Canadian amusement parks are going